Solitary rectal ulcer syndrome: Causes

 The exact cause is unclear and the condition is not fully understood.
 There are thought to be multiple factors which simultaneously cause the condition.
-Long term injury to the rectal mucosa and ischemic trauma are thought to be the main mechanisms.
-In a report of 36 patients with SRUS, the underlying cause was internal prolapse (intussusception) in 20 patients, external rectal prolapse in 14 patients, and dyssynergic defecation (anismus) in 2 patients.
+Long term injury to the rectal mucosa and ischemic trauma (restriction in blood supply and oxygen to tissues) are thought to be the main mechanisms.
+In a report of 36 patients with SRUS, the underlying cause was internal rectal prolapse (internal intussusception) in 20 patients, external rectal prolapse in 14 patients, and dyssynergic defecation (anismus) in 2 patients.

 Direct trauma

-Self-digitation is when patients experiencing constipation resort to inserting a finger into the rectum in order to "hook out" fecal pellets, or to apply pressure to an obstructing lesion (see: obstructed defecation).
+Self-digitation is when individuals with constipation resort to inserting a finger into the rectum in order to "hook out" fecal pellets or to apply pressure to an obstructing lesion.
 The rectal mucosa is fragile and vulnerable to trauma when such manoeuvres are performed chronically.
 It is thought that this self-induced trauma is one possible mechanism of SRUS.
 However, since sometimes the location of SRUS lesion(s) is much further than a finger could reach means that this cannot be the only cause.
 In constipation, the stools may be very hard and this is another possible mechanism of trauma.

 Excessive straining: chronic constipation, dyssynergic defecation

-People with constipation or certain anatomical anomalies are more likely to end up using excessive straining during defecation attempts.
+People with constipation or certain anatomical anomalies are more likely to use excessive straining during defecation attempts.
 Prolonged straining may cause direct trauma to the rectal mucosa.
-Most patients with SRUS have dyssynergic defecation (previously termed anismus).
+Most patients with SRUS have dyssynergic defecation (anismus).
 This is a failure of relaxation (or paradoxical contraction) of the puborectalis muscle during defecation attempts.
-This pelvic floor muscle is normally supposed to relax, thereby straightening the anorectal angle and allowing rectal contents to be evacuated.
-Dyssynergic defecation causes high pressure in the rectum and in the anal canal, which causes lengthening and compression of the rectal tissues, which in turn leads to ischema of the mucosa.
+Puborectalis is normally supposed to relax, thereby straightening the anorectal angle and allowing rectal contents to be evacuated.
+Dyssynergic defecation causes high pressure in the rectum and in the anal canal, which causes lengthening and compression of the rectal tissues, which in turn leads to ischemia of the mucosa.
 There is also a shearing movement of the rectum against the pelvic floor muscles.
 In the long term this leads to repeated mucosal damage.
 Inappropriate contraction of puborectalis in the squatting position causes traumatic compression of the rectal wall against the anal canal.
 Also, it is reported that individuals with SRUS have not only increased pressure when squeezing, but also higher resting pressure compared to normal controls.